-- 1. Members and/or contestants will be fined and/ or suspended for failure to abide by articles, bylaws and rules of this association. - The directors are empowered to fine, suspend and/or disqualify any contestant for rule infractions once approved by the executive. (a) A minimum fine of #25 00 is leaving for executive. - (a) A minimum fine of \$25.00 is levied for any rule infraction. - Members and/or contestants will be fined or suspended for attempting to fix, threaten, bribe, verbally abuse or harass the judge(s), rodeo organizing committee, CCA Board Members and CCA employees.
+- 1. Members and/or contestants will be fined and/ or suspended for failure to abide by articles, bylaws and rules of this association. - 2.
+The directors are empowered to fine, suspend and/or disqualify any contestant for rule infractions once approved by the executive. - (a) A minimum fine of \$25.00 is levied for any rule infraction. - Members and/or contestants will be fined or suspended for attempting to fix, threaten, bribe, verbally abuse or harass the judge(s), rodeo organizing committee, CCA Board Members and CCA employees.
 Any harassment of CCA employees will result in a minimum fine of \$250.00, will double with each following offence and will include suspension on third offence. (a) Violators of this rule shall be reported to the association by the judge(s) or management involved. - 4.
 No contestant or member may talk to a judge or timer in any instance, while an event is going on and this includes asking about rerides.